 By Patricia Hall, Fairfax Family Fun

 Great food, music and dancing, tours of a beautiful church, fun for kids, and more baklava than you might ever see assembled in one place.
-If all that sounds good to you, plan to attend the Middle Eastern Food Festival taking place at Holy Transfiguration Melkite Greek Catholic Church Saturday and Sunday, September 1-2, 2018.
+If all that sounds good to you, plan to attend the Middle Eastern Food Festival taking place at Holy Transfiguration Melkite Greek Catholic Church Saturday and Sunday, Aug.
+31-Sept.
+2, 2019.
 The annual event in McLean is two full days of fun for all ages.

 The main attraction, of course, is food, and here you will find shawarma, chicken kebabs, falafel, fattoush, hummus, stuffed grape leaves, spinach pies, salads, and more, and a roast lamb dinner served on Saturday (6-9 pm) and all day on Sunday.
 Desserts and plentiful and include Middle Eastern favorites such as baklava along with traditional American treats such as brownies.
 And yes, of course you can find famous and potent coffees!